maelys-mcardle/adventure/documentation/4_entities.md

 ### Messages trigger

 The third type of trigger is for messages.
 These are shown programatically by a rule in the `.yml` file.
-The triggers must be unique, and not correspond to a value.
+The triggers must be unique; there can't be a value with the same name.

 Take the following example: